 The hair care routine for Type 4 hair might seem a bit busier than other hair types, but it gives you a fantastic experience when followed.

 - Avoid harsh and drying shampoos if you leave your hair natural.
 Moisturizing shampoos and conditioners are also suitable for this type.

 - Using relaxers might make your hair more manageable, but you should weigh the disadvantages against the benefits.

-- Wearing a protective hairstyle is recommended as against leaving your hair flying free all the time.
+- Wearing a protective hairstyle is recommended against leaving your hair flying free all the time.

-In the end, one hair type is not superior over the others.
+In the end, one hair type is not superior to the others.
 You can make good out of any kind you have by following the best routines.